ch3ck/privatemail/README.md

 ## Description

-A RUST service that uses the inbound/outbound capabilities of AWS SES to forwared emails from verfied domains to a verified email address.
+A RUST service that uses the inbound/outbound capabilities of AWS SES to forward emails from verified domains to an SES `verified` email address.
 For example, if an email is sent from `john@doe.example` to `achu@fufu.soup` is forwarded to a verified email `onions@suya.io`.
+`privatemail` also add capability to `blacklist` certain emails from coming to you.

-This service processes the `From` and `Reply-To` headers set as follows:
+Example email and how the `From` and `Reply-To` headers are set:
 ```
 From: John Doe <achu@fufu.soup>
 Reply-To: john@doe.example